The West Virginia LLC guide - Complete Guide

 8. Determine Your Tax Status

-By default, LLCs are pass-through entities.
-This means the LLC itself does not pay income taxes.
-Instead, profits and losses pass to members, who report them on personal tax returns.
+At default, LLCs are pass-through entities.
+This implies that the LLC is not subject to income taxation.
+Rather, profits and losses are transferred to members, and they are reported on individual tax returns.

 Open a Business Bank Account